 - An online survey was available from November 9, 2022 to January 4, 2023.
 The survey received 58 responses where participants answered at least 42% of questions.
-The 17 survey questions were crafted to obtain input from Emmet County stakeholders on their experiences with past hazard events; perceived level of concern regarding impacts from future hazard events; and past and future mitigation projects. - On March 13, 2023 Networks Northwest staff provided a brief presentation to the Emmet County Board of Commissioners to describe the purpose and process of the County's Hazard Mitigation Plan update.
+The 17 survey questions were crafted to obtain input from Emmet County stakeholders on their experiences with past hazard events; perceived level of concern regarding impacts from future hazard events; and past and future mitigation projects. - On March 16, 2023 Networks Northwest staff provided a brief presentation to the Emmet County Board of Commissioners to describe the purpose and process of the County's Hazard Mitigation Plan update. - Meetings where Networks Northwest staff presented to the Task Force:

-1 The 2016 Hazard Mitigation Plan for Emmet County did not specify which communities participated in the development of the plan; information on local government participation in the 2016 plan process was inferred from meeting documentation appended to the plan.
+&lt;sup>1 The 2016 Hazard Mitigation Plan for Emmet County did not specify which communities participated in the development of the plan; information on local government participation in the 2016 plan process was inferred from meeting documentation appended to the plan.